Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Introduction

-Another important aspect of holographic superconductors is the study of excited states.
-While most previous works have focused on the ground state, recent studies have begun exploring excited states \cite{Li:2019wmy,Wang:2020zdp,Wang:2021mdl,Excited2025}.
-Interestingly, the number of excited states depends on the value of the chemical potential $\mu$.
-The excited states correspond to the scalar field having nodes in its radial profile.
-For example, with $\mu = 4.064$, only the ground state exists, while with $\mu = 35$, up to six excited states appear.
-The study of excited states provides deeper insight into the holographic dictionary and the nature of the superconducting transition.
-Furthermore, recent works on higher-dimensional holographic superconductors with Born-Infeld electrodynamics \cite{HigherDimBI2023} and phase transitions in holographic superconductors \cite{PhaseTransition2025} have provided additional insights into the role of nonlinear electrodynamics and first-order phase transitions.
-However, the influence of nonlinear electrodynamics on these excited states remains an open question.
+Another important direction in holographic superconductors is the study of excited states \cite{Li:2019wmy,Wang:2020zdp,Wang:2021mdl,Li:2025epjc}.
+While most previous works focused exclusively on the ground state, recent studies have demonstrated that excited states---characterized by nodes in the scalar field radial profile---can participate in phase transitions.
+The number of accessible excited states depends on the chemical potential $\mu$; for example, $\mu = 4.064$ admits only the ground state, while $\mu = 35$ allows up to six excited states.
+Excited states in holographic superconductors have been studied in various contexts, including regularized Maxwell theory \cite{Li:2025epjc}, higher-dimensional generalizations \cite{Wu:2024epjc}, and superfluid models with nonlinear electrodynamics \cite{Liu:2025epjc}.
+However, the combined effects of Varying Central Charge (pressure) and Born-Infeld nonlinearity on excited states remain unexplored.

-To address this gap, in the present work, we extend the previous analysis by incorporating Born-Infeld nonlinear electrodynamics \cite{Born:1934ji}.
-Born-Infeld electrodynamics provides a natural extension of Maxwell electrodynamics, where the electromagnetic field has a finite maximum value.
-The nonlinear parameter $b$ controls the strength of the nonlinear effects, and in the limit $b \rightarrow 0$, we recover standard Maxwell electrodynamics.
-Born-Infeld electrodynamics has been applied in various physical contexts, from string theory to condensed matter systems \cite{Albash:2009ix,Gregory:2009km}.
-Investigating its effects on holographic superconductors is an important and timely problem \cite{Albash:2009ix,Gregory:2009km}.
+To address this gap, in the present work we incorporate Born-Infeld nonlinear electrodynamics \cite{Born:1934ji} in the background of a spherically symmetric Schwarzschild-AdS black hole.
+Born-Infeld electrodynamics provides a natural extension of Maxwell theory with a finite maximum field strength, where the parameter $b$ controls the nonlinearity.
+In the limit $b \to 0$, standard Maxwell electrodynamics is recovered.
+Born-Infeld electrodynamics has found applications from string theory to condensed matter physics \cite{Albash:2009ix,Gregory:2009km}, and investigating its effects on excited states in the Varying Central Charge framework is both timely and important.